steamysips/steamy-sips/docs/FILESYSTEM.md

 # Filesystem

 The filesystem for this project was adapted from https://github.com/php-pds/skeleton.
-The code inside `src` follows the MVC pattern.

 ## Summary